jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 A `PitchSet` is considered here an unordered, unique, unspelled collection of `Pitch` values.
 There is no inherent assumption that this `PitchSet` is a vertical, horizontal, or diagonal collection.

-For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-tone.
+For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-tone (48 divisions of the octave).

 #### Dyads